 Also, the modern day Shudra are not descendants of the mythic Sudas.
 Shudra came to mean “low-class” or uneducated person.
 All those not Dalit or upper class got the epithet.
 If people understood the modern Shudra were not the descendants of Sudas, violence against them would stop.

 Ambedkar also debunks the Aryan invasion theory.
 The Vedas have no record of an invasion.
 If the Aryans were conquerors, they would boast about their conquest.
 Both Aryans and Dravidians were native to India and are not related to Europeans.
-The Aryan Invasion theory was started by Europeans to justify conquest and accepted by upper-caste Indians to justify their rule.
+The Aryan Invasion theory was started by Europeans to justify conquest and accepted by upper-caste Indians to justify caste rule.

 Why is “Who are the Shudra” important”